What is the main difference between the order button concepts?

 The Amazon button is based on Wi-Fi and will run when connected to the home Wi-Fi network.
 It will only work over a short distance to the broadband WiFi router and you have to register it.

 The Gillette Order button is based on a cellular module.
-It utilises a GSM module with an establishef field pedigree.
+It utilises a GSM module with an established field pedigree.
 GSM is perfect because it offers the best indoor coverage all over Europe and many other continents as well.
-Where your cell phone will ring, the Gillette Order button will its job as well.
-If you stay in a cottage by the seaside or in the Alps at the weekend it doesn’t matter, the Gillette Order button will take make sure that you get the perfect shave.
-Even on a business trip across Europe, you will never run out of razors or blades.
-As soon you arive home your order will be waiting for you.
+Where your cell phone will ring, the Gillette Order button will do its job as well.
+If you stay in a cottage by the seaside or in the Alps at the weekend it doesn’t matter, the Gillette Order button will make sure that you get the perfect shave.
+Even on a business trip across Europe, you will never run out of blades.
+As soon you arrive home your order will be waiting for you.

 One feature the Amazon and the Gillette button have in common – both are in a price-sensitive market and must be built at the lowest possible cost.
 To meet the target price the Gillette button uses a cellular GSM-PCB-antenna copied from the IoT/M2M Cookbook. http://www.gsm-modem.de/M2M/m2m_iot_cookbook/

 If you have a closer look at the picture at the antenna input, then you will detect a non-installed U.FL connector.
 This U.FL connector is in use for antenna tuning and matching only.
-How to use the U.FL connector is desrcibed in detail in the IoT/M2M Cookbook.
+Instructions in how to use the U.FL connector are described in detail in the IoT/M2M Cookbook.

 The opposite to what they say is in fact the truth.
 With a self-made antenna, we can adjust the length of the radiator to any length and centre frequency we like.
 The shortcut at the F-antenna is in use to balance the impedance of the cellular module.
 The 50 Ohm given in the data sheet is an average value only.
 The real impedance could be different.
 If the S11 parameters of the cellular module show 40 Ohm or 60 Ohm then you use the shortcut to reach the 40 or 60 Ohm and the rest you can balance with the matching circuit.